jvuletich/CuisExperiments004/Documentation/CuisReleaseProcess.md

 #### June 1, 2024 to September 30, 2024 - "Alpha development in Cuis-Smalltalk-Dev"
 **Cuis-Smalltalk-Dev repository**
 * A new 6 month cycle starts here.
-* Cuis version is bumped to 7.1.
+* Cuis Rolling Release version is bumped to 7.1.